 Having an office was once an illustrious and coveted perk for some employees.
 The corner office was strived for, as it was a position of power.
 What was once a necessity for many businesses has become less popular among millennials.
 It seems that an enclosed office is becoming a thing of the past.

 So, why I don't need an office?
-The reasons that an office is not necessary to include open lines of communication, better employee health, and increased collaboration.
+The reasons that an office is not necessary include, open lines of communication, better employee health, and increased collaboration.
+With the right business model and the right employees, an open office can make a company thrive.

 There are arguments against open office space, but it is a concept that doesn't seem to be going away any time soon.
 Most of the younger generation in the workforce seems to prefer it.
 Like with anything, open office space has its negatives as well.
 Exploring both sides of it may explain why the option is so popular.